KeqingLiuVU/Gen-AI-Models-in-Theory-Prac-KeqingLiu/README.md

 3. Capability of equipping the linear self-attention with relative position encoding (e.g., Performers)
 4. Faster convergence and lower loss in pre-training

+## Critical Analysis

+* Limited theoretical explanation: While the authors provide mathematical formulations of RoPE, there lacks of thorough explanations on why it converges faster than baseline models with other position encoding strategies.
+This theoretical gap could have been developed further.

+* Unexplained performance on long texts: Although the model has superior performance on long texts compared to peer models, the authors have not come up with a faithful explanation for this.
+This is a significant limitation that warrants further investigation.

+* Limited comparison to recent alternatives: While the authors compare RoFormer to BERT and some other models, they don't extensively compare it to more recent position encoding methods or transformer variants.
+This limits the paper's ability to definitively claim superiority over state-of-the-art alternatives.

 ## Impact

 ### Impacts & Importance: